 Different from medical treatment or attendance to meetings which no one knows how long one has to attend, hypnotherapists rather offer a treatment that will address the root of the problem: Hypnosis.
 Hypnosis will go to the root cause which led a person to trying cocaine, and to trying it again and again and again until he/she becomes addicted to it.

-It is explained by the Orlando Hypnosis Clinic that some people think that addictions form simply because of the way drugs, alcohol, and other addictive activities make you feel.
+Some people think that addictions form simply because of the way drugs, alcohol, and other addictive activities make you feel.
 While it’s true that pleasurable effects contribute to the addictiveness of certain substances and activities, this is only one piece of the puzzle.
 The root of addiction stems not from the substance or activity itself, but from some other underlying condition that causes a person to seek out drugs or alcohol in the first place.

 Many people begin to use drugs or alcohol to escape from some pain or anguish in their lives.
 By confronting the inherent cause of an addiction and working to alleviate whatever condition or emotion a person is trying to escape from, hypnosis helps mitigate addiction faster and with a more prolonged effectiveness.
 Through hypnosis, individuals who are ready to fight their addictions (whether from smoking, alcohol, cocaine and crack addiction, prescription drugs, including opioids, gambling, meth, and/or porn) may receive the specific treatment that they really need – one that is safe and non-intrusive.